 Seed: Fertile flowers produce a 3-valved (chambered) seed capsule that is up to 2x as long as wide, which contains in each chamber, numerous small flattened seeds.
 These are wind dispersed when the capsule opens.
 Ruby Throated Hummingbirds have been observed as the prime pollinators of Canada Lily.

 Names: The genus Lilium is derived from the Greek word 'lirion' for lily.
 The species name, canadense, means 'of Canada'.
-The accepted author of the plant classification - 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The accepted author name of the plant classification - 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: L. canadense is distinguished from the Turk's-cap Lilies, L. superbum and L. michiganense where the tepals reflex completely upward and the stamens and style extend well beyond the tepals.
 Comparison drawing below.